marcelluscaio/Todo/README.md

 ### Future

-- [ ] Login (When the app opens, there will be one version without connection to the database, just a trail.
+- [ ] Login (When the app opens, there will be one version without connection to the database, just a trial.
 After login, user's task are connected to DB)